jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

   (b) any contract, agreement, deed, instrument, application, licence, notice, or other document entered into, made, granted, given, or executed before that commencement,—

 ### 144A Secretary may require information for proper administration of Act
-(1) The Secretary may, by written notice to—require the board, service provider, or managers to give the Secretary, within a time specified in the notice, any information specified in the notice; and the board, service provider, or managers shall within that time give the Secretary in writing all information so required that is reasonably necessary or desirable for the Secretary to have for the proper administration of this Act.
+(1) The Secretary may, by written notice to—require the board, sponsor, service provider, or managers to give the Secretary, within a time specified in the notice, any information specified in the notice; and the board, sponsor, service provider, or managers shall within that time give the Secretary in writing all information so required that is reasonably necessary or desirable for the Secretary to have for the proper administration of this Act.
-  (a) the board of any State school (within the meaning of section 2(1)); or (b) the service provider who operates any licensed early childhood service (within the meaning of section 309) or any certificated playgroup; or
+  (a) the board of any State school (within the meaning of section 2(1)); or (ab) the sponsor of any partnership school kura hourua; or (b) the service provider who operates any licensed early childhood service (within the meaning of section 309) or any certificated playgroup; or
   (c) the managers of any school registered under section 35A,— (1A) Information required by the Secretary under this section that identifies individuals may be used only for the following purposes: